MakeWebBetter/enhanced-woocommerce-mautic-integration/readme.txt

 == MAIN FEATURES ==

-* Best practiced custom fields for contacts.
-* Sellers can enlist different segments based on the recent purchases of customers.
-* The seller can assign various rules to the different customer groups.
-* Provides real-time user activity syncing.
-* Real-time order details syncing.
+**1. Real-time Data Syncing**

+Provides real-time syncing of customer’s data between Mautic WooCommerce (For Registered Users Only).

+**2. Custom Fields**

+Creates 20 pre-defined custom fields to capture contact information based on the nature of your business.

+**3. Contact Segments**

+Organize your contacts by dividing your target audience into segments.
+Segments can be created using custom fields created by the plugin.

-* RFM Segmentation.
+**4. RFM Segmentation**

-* Add tags to your woocommerce contacts.
-* The Integration with Mautic for WooCommerce plugin is highly optimized and super flexible.
-* Optimized backend scheduler to sync real-time data to Mautic without affecting server performance.
+Target a specific group of customers with a particular buying behavior with RFM Analysis.
+Segment your WooCommerce contacts with RFM Ratings (Recency, Frequency, Monetary).

-* OAuth 2 for secure authentication of the plugin with Mautic.
+**5. OAuth 2 for Secure Authentication**

+All the request made by this plugin is fully secured with OAuth 2.

 == PREMIUM FEATURES ==

-* RFM Segmentation with more control over the RFM ratings.
-* Provides real-time user activity syncing for guest as well as registered users.
-* Real-time order details syncing.
-* Full history of products purchased.
-* Full purchase history of SKUs and categories.
+* Sync Woocommerce Data Over Mautic Automatically (for Registered and Guest users)
+* Creates 65+ Best Practiced Mautic Custom Fields
+* Segment Woocommerce Customers With Predefined Segments
+* Convert Abandoned Carts Into Sales
+* Create Targeted And Converting Campaigns
+* Add Tags Based On User And Order Activities
-* Guest Customer Data Sync
+* Sync Historical Data Over Mautic With One-click Sync
-* Shopping cart details.
-* Support for more and best Contact fields.
-* Support for best practiced Mautic Segments.
-* One-Click sync for old users and customers.
-* Abandoned Cart Tracking for guests as well as registered customers
-* Assign coupon codes based on contact's RFM score.
+* Assign Coupon Codes To Contacts Dynamically based on their RFM rating
-* Assign coupon codes to segments.
+* Assign coupon codes to segments in single click
-* Assign tags based on users and order activity.
+* Add Tags To Your Woocommerce Contacts based on their purchased products, categories, SKUs and user roles.
-* Site tracking with Mautic.
-* More advanced options for the ease of the user.
+* Map your existing WordPress user fields over mautic with field to field sync
+* Implement mautic tracking script on your website to track user activities.
+* Optimized Backend Scheduler Syncs Real-time Data To Mautic Without Affecting Server Performance.

 For **Premium version**  [visit here](https://makewebbetter.com/mautic-woocommerce-integration-pro/?utm_source=MWB-mautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-mautic-org)